Books & Journals

 Popular Reading--the McNaughton Collection (Third Floor Lobby)

 This collection features popular reading and bestsellers, ranging from the Harry Potter books to Dan Brown's adventure stories, and from authors like Joyce Carol Oates to Nora Roberts.
 Genres include mystery, adventure, romance, biography, and current events.
 There is something for everyone!
 These books circulate on short-term loan (two weeks), much like at the public library.
-A browse-able list of the McNaughton Collection is online here.

 Drama collection (Fourth Floor Lobby)

-Based on donations from the School of Theatre faculty, Leavey Library maintains a collection of plays.
+Based on donations from the USC School of Dramatic Arts faculty, Leavey Library maintains a collection of plays.
 Titles include both individual plays and anthologies, all of which are listed in HOMER and may be checked out for four weeks.
 Students looking for plays should also consult the Theatre/Drama Subject listing for information regarding the more extensive holdings available within the University Libraries’ regular collections.
 Both Doheny and Leavey libraries have many plays shelved by call number in their bookstacks.
 Consult HOMER for specific holdings.